 Gov. Roy Cooper has issued several executive orders as part of North Carolina's response to the coronavirus.

 Gov. Roy Cooper is employing a three-phased approach – based on data from testing, tracing and trends and in consultation with members of the business community – to lift restrictions in place to slow the spread of the COVID-19 pandemic and save lives.
-Phase 2 to slowly ease COVID-19 restrictions began Friday, May 22nd, through Executive Order No. 141.
-The Stay At Home order will be lifted as North Carolina moves to a Safer at Home recommendation, especially for vulnerable populations.
-More businesses can begin to take precautions to open up and people can leave their homes for non-essential activities as long as the three W’s are followed:
+Phase 2.5 to slowly ease COVID-19 restrictions began Friday, September 4th, through Executive Order No. 163.
+North Carolina is operating under a Safer at Home recommendation, especially for vulnerable populations.
+More businesses can take precautions to open up, gathering limits have increased, and people can leave their homes for non-essential activities as long as the three W’s are followed:

 - Wait 6 feet away from others,